• Menu

 Ownership Under Fantasma Productions

 At that time, it was one of the top venues for comedy in the nation.
 Larry the Cable Guy got his start at the Comedy Corner as the warmup act.
 Some other well-known entertainers who performed there included Jerry Seinfeld, Chris Rock, Bill Hicks, Bill Mayer, Steve Harvey, Norm MacDonald, Drew Carey, Pauly Shore, and Carrot Top.
-Live concerts were also played here which included musical acts by Weird Al, Brian Setzer, Meat Loaf, and many more.
+Live concerts were also played here, including musical acts by Weird Al, Brian Setzer, Meat Loaf, and many more.
 B. B. King would also play there once a year to sold-out crowds.

 Carfree Theatre - Photo by The Palm Beach Post, 1984